 Minnesota Department of Corrections

-PURPOSE: To establish guidelines for the use of State of Minnesota fleet cards to ensure that the state’s fleet assets are operated and managed efficiently and cost-effectively.
+PURPOSE: To establish guidelines for the use of State of Minnesota fleet cards to ensure the state’s fleet assets are operated and managed efficiently and cost-effectively.

 APPLICABILITY: Minnesota Department of Corrections (DOC); department-wide for all department owned vehicles

 POLICY: The Department of Administration (Admin), fleet and surplus services division, is responsible for overseeing and managing the fleet card program for the State of Minnesota.
 The State of Minnesota authorizes employees to use fleet cards to purchase fuel and related items and services that are necessary for the safe, efficient operation of state vehicles.
-A fleet card must be issued to each on-and-off road vehicle in the agency fleet.
+A fleet card must be issued to each on highway vehicle in the agency fleet.
 In addition, location-specific cards may be used for fuel for miscellaneous work tools/equipment and short-term rental vehicles.